Asif-Wali/MERN-Chat_App/README.md

 # Let's Gossip
-Our Chat App is a cutting-edge communication platform built with modern technologies to ensure seamless, real-time interaction.
+This Chat App is a cutting-edge communication platform built with modern technologies to ensure seamless, real-time interaction.
 Developed using React for a dynamic and responsive user interface, and powered by Node.js and Express on the backend, this app guarantees smooth and efficient performance.

 Key Features: